 What is an internal deadline?

-For scholarships requiring a nomination of the candidate by the University of Maine there is an additional internal deadline.
-It allows time for the materials to be reviewed at campus level and for an interview before the nomination letter is prepared and all materials submitted in time for the external deadline.
+For scholarships requiring a nomination of the candidate by the University of Maine, there is an additional internal deadline.
+It allows time for the materials to be reviewed at the campus level and for an interview before the nomination letter is prepared and all materials are submitted for the external deadline.
 This is also a hard deadline.